kw7oe/kw7oe.github.io/content/posts/debugging-with-tracing-in-elixir.md

 # Customization

-However, sometimes you would want to know more than the arguments being passed to the function, you might want to know what's the return result, or when is the timestamps when the function run.
+Sometimes you would want to know more than the arguments being passed to the function, you might want to know the return result, or the timestamps when the function run.

 You can achieve this by providing more arguments to some of the function we